Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Note: [[!MPEGCMAF]] has the notion of a segment, a fragment and a chunk.
 A fragment can be composed of one or more chunks, while a segment can be composed of one or more fragments.
-The [=media fragment=] defined here is independent of this notion and can be a chunk, a fragment containing a single chunk or a segment containing a single fragment containing a single chunk.
+The [=Media fragment=] defined here is independent of this notion and can be a chunk, a fragment containing a single chunk or a segment containing a single fragment containing a single chunk.
 In this text we use
-[=media fragment=] to denote the structure combination moof mdat.
+[=Media fragment=] to denote the structure combination moof mdat.

 ## Requirements for Signalling Switching Sets ## {#Requirements_for_switchingsets}